eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * There is no reason to tag a bunch of random words in your tweets.
 No one is searching Twitter for `#funny`.
 Doing this makes you look like an extremely out-of-touch marketer.

+* Twitter also supports "cashtags", which are prefixed with a `$` instead and are generally stock symbols.
+I only even know this because it makes shell and Perl code look goofy.

 ## Media